xamidi/xamidi/README.md

 Welcome! 👋

 I am Samiro, a German mathematician in theoretical computer science working mostly independently on deontic logic and proof theory, currently focussing on proof minimization in Hilbert systems.
 I studied and graduated in computer science at [RWTH Aachen University](https://www.rwth-aachen.de), which now supports [some](https://xamidi.github.io/pmGenerator/) of my work in the form of computing time projects.
-Unfortunately, none of its employees seem to be sharing my research interests.
-This lack of academic diversity affects me as an issue of academia at a larger scale.

 - 🔭 Do you see the beauty in Hilbert systems?
 Then you might want to join my [proof minimization challenge](https://github.com/xamidi/pmGenerator/discussions/2)! ✨
 - 👯 I am involved with Metamath's [mmsolitaire](https://us.metamath.org/mmsolitaire/mms.html) project and its [shortest known proofs database](https://us.metamath.org/mmsolitaire/pmproofs.txt).